Critical geopolitics: The social construction of space and place in the practice of statecraft

 The implications of this theoretical argument for the study of foreign policy are explored in two empirically orientated chapters: one on tacit American geopolitics and the second on the geopolitics (formal and tacit) of U.S. foreign policy towards South and southern Africa.
 It is argued that the study of how geopolitics works is, in part, the study of how hegemony (in the Gramscian sense) in the modern world order functions.
 American foreign policy is characterized by a self-centered panoptic and U.S. foreign policy in South and southern Africa write that place as both "strategic" and "tragic".

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Toal, Gerard, "Critical geopolitics: The social construction of space and place in the practice of statecraft" (1989).
 Geography - Dissertations.
-Paper 38.
+38.